georgiee/coding-for-kids/slides.md

 ---
 ^ I used a 56k modem to do so.

-^ This was by the way slower than your throttled dataplan on your smartphone.
+^ This was slower than your throttled dataplan on your smartphone.

 ^ Let's listen to the iconic sound for a quick flashback.